Skip to main content

 RSV vaccination

-From August 2024 in Scotland and September 2024 in England, Northern Ireland and Wales, pregnant women at week 28 or later and everyone aged 75 to 79 or turning 75 years old on or after the 1 September will be offered a vaccine to protect themselves or their babies against Respiratory Syncytial Virus (RSV)
+Pregnant women at week 28 or later and everyone aged 75 to 79 or turning 75 years old on or after the 1 September 2024 can have a vaccine to protect themselves or their babies against Respiratory Syncytial Virus (RSV).
+Visit the NHS website to find out more.

 How can I protect my baby from RSV?